-The Mathematics Learning Centre provides free, drop-in help for students registered in first-year mathematics courses.
+The Mathematics and Statistics Learning Centre provides free, drop-in help for students registered in first-year mathematics courses.

 About The Centre

 Questions regarding course concepts or material can be discussed with course-specific Teaching Assistants, who are available at select times each week.
 Workshops or special help sessions are also sometimes offered by the Mathematics Learning Centre throughout each semester.
 As well, students registered in any mathematics or statistics course are encouraged to use the Learning Centre as space for independent or group study.

 Location: Mackenzie Chown Complex, J-block , Room 434 (MC J 434)